Aryamanz29/Ezlogs-Frontend/CONTRIBUTING_GUIDELINES.md

 `$ git commit -m "<commit message>"`

- The second command gives a message to your changes so you can know in future what changes this commit makes.
+ This command gives a message to your changes so you can know in future what changes this commit makes.
 If you are solving an issue on original repository, you should add the issue number like #35 to your commit message.
 This will show the reference to commits in the issue.

 <br />